cosmos/ibc/spec/ics-2-consensus-verification/README.md

 ##### Freeze

-A client can be frozen, in case when an equivocation proof for the client is provided.
-The client information SHOULD NOT be deleted from the state.
-To completely remove a client, one must call `deleteClient` defined below.
+A client can be frozen, in case when the application logic decided that there was a malicious activity on the client.
+Frozen client SHOULD NOT be deleted from the state, as a recovery method can be introduced in the future versions.

 ```coffee
 function freezeClient(id, header1, header2)